istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

     $ export PATH=$HOME/.istioctl/bin:$PATH
     {{< /text >}}

-1. You can optionally enable the [auto-completion option](#enabling-auto-completion) when working with a bash or ZSH console.
+1. You can optionally enable the [auto-completion option](#enabling-auto-completion) when working with a bash or Zsh console.

 ## Get an overview of your mesh